iyht/Stereo-Vision-Pipline/README.md

 [1] Hirschmüller, Heiko.
 2007.
 “IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE Stereo Processing by Semi-Global Matching and Mutual Information,”

 ## TODO
-- [ ] Example of disparity image will be add
 - [ ] Disparity postprocessing
 - [x] SGM CUDA support
 - [ ] Python depth.cpp implementation to support the PyTorch model for depth estimation.